DreymaR/BigBagKbdTrix/README.md

 ----
 - Make a Co browser tab (fav)icon
 	- See https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website
-- Take out everything except the content of the <main> tag into default.html.
+- Take out everything except the content of the 'main' tag into default.html.

 HTML observations
 -----------------